 My Father’s Death

 At some point, we moved to Louisiana, where my father’s side of the family lives.
 I grew up in a vastly different world than most of the kids I knew as a child.
-Our family started with my father (Alex), my mother (Brenda), Chucky and myself.
+Our family started with my father (Alex), my mother (Brenda), my brother (Chucky) and myself.
 We lived in a house my father built outside of town.
 As a child, I would have described it as “the middle of nowhere”.
 There was no running water & some of the floors were made of packed dirt.
 My brother and I took baths in the pond, in the sink, or in the rain water we caught in 5 gallon buckets.
-We used an outhouse for a toilet and often ate whatever game my father killed and food grown from the garden.
+We used an outhouse for a toilet and food came from game my father killed, whatever was grown and charity.
 Occasionally, we made it into town for groceries.
 We were poor, but made the best of it building forts, climbing trees, and having mud ball fights.

 It was also at this house that my father grew marijuana in the back yard and spent many nights getting drunk.
 It was in the house where my brother and I were physically abused with water hoses, fan belts, and other assortments of improvised belts.
 It was at this house where my brother and I were sexually abused by our cousin when my parents drove into town to buy groceries.